-This course is delivered and taught 100% online; there are NO required class meetings.
+Math $30 \sim$ This course is delivered and taught 100% online; there are no required classroom meetings.
 Students are required to watch video lectures, participate in online discussions and submit coursework through Canvas.
-Office hours, tutoring services and many other supports are offered and described in more detail in canvas!
+Office hours, math lab and many other supports are offered and described in more detail in canvas!